Human-like Object Grouping in Self-supervised Vision Transformers

 \subsection{Gram Alignment}

-The Gram matrix of a set of feature representations is a matrix of pairwise cosine similarities between all feature vectors, capturing the correlation structure across different spatial locations of the image.
-For a model with h$\times$w patch tokens, the Gram matrix has size (h$\times$w) $\times$ (h$\times$w), where each entry reflects the similarity between the features of two patches.
-Fig.~\ref{fig:affinity_maps}B shows an example Gram matrix, where brighter values indicate stronger feature correlation between patch pairs.
-Importantly, in models with strong object-centric representations, patches belonging to the same object tend to have higher pairwise correlations, resulting in a block-like structure in the Gram matrix that reflects object boundaries.
+The Gram matrix captures the pairwise similarity structure across all feature vectors in a representation.
+Here, for a model with $h\times w$ patch tokens, we compute the cosine similarity between every pair of patch feature vectors, yielding an $(h\times w) \times (h\times w)$ matrix where each entry reflects the degree to which two patches share similar features.
+Fig.~\ref{fig:affinity_maps}B shows an example Gram matrix, where brighter values indicate stronger feature similarity between patch pairs.
+Importantly, in models with strong object-centric representations, patches belonging to the same object tend to have higher pairwise similarities, resulting in a block-like structure in the Gram matrix that reflects object boundaries.